mde/ejs/README.md

     output inside scriptlet tags.
   - `async`                 When `true`, EJS will use an async function for rendering.
 (Depends on async/await support in the JS runtime.
+  - `includer`              Custom function to handle EJS includes, receives `(url, prev)` parameters, where `url` is the path in include as-is and `prev` is the previously resolved path.
+Should return an object `{ filename, template }`, you may return only one of the properties, where `filename` is the final parsed path and `template` is the included content.

 This project uses [JSDoc](http://usejsdoc.org/).
 For the full public API documentation, clone the repository and run `npm run doc`.
 This will run JSDoc